- What to see

 If you look at the programme, there are almost meals and dinners every day.
 Here we leave you two that we find interesting:

-On Wednesday 19, July at 6PM, the Amics de la Plaça de Santa Madrona organise the 5th dessert contest at… well… Plaça de Santa Madrona, of course!
+The Amics de la Plaça de Santa Madrona organise the 5th dessert contest at… well… Plaça de Santa Madrona, of course!

 As with the street meals and parties, try not to miss the concerts neither, especially when there are so many.
 Here we leave you some.
 Check the programme to find out more.